 - Grafton Cheddar – Great cheddar, I’ve been a fan for years.
 Can be used as a table cheese, melted into macaroni for a decadent mac & cheese, or melted on your favorite sandwich.

 - Gruyère – The classic Swiss cheese, I use this cheese in so many ways.
 Melted on a slice of crusty bread, grated into soup, cubed in a salad.
 The cheese has a nuttiness that’s always satisfying.

 - Wine-washed goat cheeses – A firm goat cheese washed in red wine from southern Spain.
 This cheese has a purple rind from a bath of three red wines and you can eat the rind — it adds a slight sweetness.
 Traditionally used as a table cheese, but it’s tasty grated on top of hot tomato soup.

 - Manchego – Spain’s most well-known cheese, made from sheep that roam in La Mancha.
-Very wine friendly, from rich whites to big, earthy reds wines (like this one).
+Very wine friendly, from rich whites to big, earthy reds wines.
 Great with ripe pears and nuts.
 (If you’re lucky, you find young Manchego, nicknamed Boychego – Taylor)